akshatgit/CS537-Discussion-su21/week-4/README.md

 }
 ```

 Remember this condition checking...
-It will save you from a lot of kernel panic I promise...
+It will save you from a lot of kernel panic we promise...

 ## `sys_sleep()`: A Use Case of `sleep()`

-After understanding `sleep()`, we are now able to understand how `sleep()` works.
+After understanding `sleep()`, we are now able to understand how `sys_sleep()` works.

 ```C
 // In sysproc.c